stac-utils/stac-check/README.md

   null_datetime: true
   # Check unlocated items to make sure bbox field is not set
   check_unlocated: true
-  # Check if bbox matches the bounds of the geometry
+  # Recommend items have a geometry
-  check_bbox_geometry_match: true
+  check_geometry: true
   # Check to see if there are too many links
   bloated_links: true
   # Check for bloated metadata in properties